graphql-java/graphql-java/docs/exceptions.rst

 ==================

 Runtime exceptions can be thrown by the graphql engine if certain exceptional situations are encountered.
+The following are a list of the exceptions that can be thrown all the way out of a ``graphql.execute(...)`` call.

-These are not errors in execution but rather totally unacceptable conditions in which to execute a graphql query.
+These are not graphql errors in execution but rather totally unacceptable conditions in which to execute a graphql query.

  -  `graphql.schema.CoercingSerializeException`